The answer to “what is search intent?” can be distilled into one word: WHY.

 Let’s be clear.
 You’re not ripping people off.
 Your job is to identify what’s working in high-ranking content and apply those principles to your own original content.

-Looking at the SERP feature, “what people ask” will help you flesh out your content with related ideas that matter to people searching for your keyword.
+Looking at the SERP feature “People also ask” will help you flesh out your content with related ideas that matter to people searching for your keyword.

 For example, if we’re creating a blog post about how to make waffles, we might want to include details about making them without milk or how they stack up (pun intended) against pancakes for health-conscious breakfast fans.